Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/concept_explanation.md

-# Term & Concept Explanation
+# Term & Concept in OneFlow

 In this article, we will explain some common terms and concepts in OneFlow.
-The main content is divided for algorithm engineer and framework developers:
+The main content is divided for algorithm engineers and framework developers:

--  **Algorithm development**
+-  **Algorithm Development**
--  **Framework development**
+-  **Framework Development**

 In algorithms development part, we will explain some common terms and concepts used in the process of deep learning algorithms development and model training.
-But in framework development part, we will focus on the introduction of the inner design concepts of OneFlow and some relevant basic concepts.
+And in framework development part, we will focus on the inner design concepts of OneFlow and some relevant element concepts.

-## Algorithms developing
+## Algorithms Development

 ### 1.Placeholder

-Placeholder is **data Placeholder**, this concept is used to define the shape of input or output data.
-There is no data in Placeholder.
+Placeholder is **data placeholder**.
+This concept is used to store the shape of input or output data.
+There is no actual data in Placeholder.

 For example: